Still the Same (Slade song)

-"Still the Same" is a song by the British rock band Slade, released in 1987 as the lead single from their fourteenth studio album You Boyz Make Big Noize.
-The song was written by lead vocalist Noddy Holder and bassist Jim Lea, and produced by John Punter.
-It reached No. 73 in the UK, remaining in the charts for four weeks.
+"Still the Same" is a song by English rock band Slade, released in 1987 as the lead single from their fourteenth and final studio album, You Boyz Make Big Noize.
+The song was written by lead vocalist Noddy Holder and bassist Jim Lea, and was produced by John Punter.
+"Still the Same" peaked at number 73 in the UK Singles Chart and remained in the top 100 for four weeks.

 Background

 Slade began writing and recording material for their You Boyz Make Big Noize album in 1986.
 Hoping to record a hit album that would put them back in the public eye, "Still the Same" was chosen by RCA as the album's lead single.
 Plans for a Christmas 1986 release were scrapped and the single was held back until 1987 as an attempt to avoid Slade's label as being a Christmas-only band.
 Released in February 1987, "Still the Same" reached No. 73 in the UK.
 In the UK, the single suffered from a lack of radio play; it was only B-Listed on BBC Radio 1, rather than being placed on the A-List.